 Springsteen is, of course, rich.
 He knows everyone knows it, too—he jokes about taking his private plane to dental appointments.
 Still, he’s viewed, to the extent he’s viewed politically, as a man of the Left.
 He was a prominent supporter of Hillary Clinton, very much not a believable champion of the working class.
 This seems like a contradiction, and maybe it is.
 But Springsteen is a smart man.
 I think, reading between the lines somewhat, that much of Springsteen hewing to the Democratic Party is that he perceives it to be more interested in equal racial treatment, an important and visceral concern to him.
 From his New Jersey background of frequent social contact with working class black people similar to his family, with casual racism still common and unremarked, to later racism directed at his black bandmates, opposition to racism is clearly important to Springsteen, and he (with some justice) believes that the Democratic Party is part of the solution.
 I think that’s simplistic and more true of the old Democratic Party, not the modern Left, but this book is about Springsteen, not me.
 (A book about me, unfortunately, would sell fewer copies.)

 Still, he fits poorly in the modern American Left, with its focus on emancipation and unalloyed liberty unaccountable to any other person.
 “By 1977, in true American fashion, I’d escaped the shackles of birth, personal history, and, finally, place, but something wasn’t right.
 Rather than exhilaration, I felt unease.
 I sensed there was a great difference between unfettered personal license and real freedom.”
 Similarly, he in many ways exemplifies Edmund Burke’s view of society as “a partnership not only between those who are living, but between those who are living, those who are dead, and those who are to be born.”
 Springsteen summarizes his life, “I work to be an ancestor.
-I hope my summation will be written by my sons and daughter, with our family’s help, and their sons and daughter with their guidance. . . .
+I hope my summation will be written by my sons and daughter, with our family’s help, and their sons and daughters with their guidance. . . .
 [T]his kind of story has no end.
 It is simply told in your own blood until it passed along to be told in the blood of those you love, who inherit it.”
 All these are conservative sentiments—they fit no better with the neoliberal Hillary Clinton than with the corporate wing of the Republican Party, but they fit very well with Steve Bannon.

 And I doubt Springsteen has much truck with “racial justice,” a phrase made meaningless by its lack of content and universal applicability to anything a speaker doesn’t like that is tangentially related to race.
 So he doesn’t mention, where others would, the current buzzword in the music world, “cultural appropriation,” and I’d guess he has nothing but contempt for it.
 To Springsteen, music is close to a powerful and near-sacred thing, but it originates from many places and many people, whose work is made new by the work of others.
 Just as he would reject the idea that rock music is not largely based on black music and black musicians, he would reject the idea that there is anything wrong with white people participating in, building on, and enjoying that music, as mere entertainment or as more, without focusing on its origins or development.
 The idea that he, a white man, should somehow apologize for his musical roots, I would guess, strikes him as both strange and offensive.

 Conservatives too often ignore or denigrate rock music, which is often culturally nothing else than the popular music that exists in every age, really no different in its Springsteen incarnation from, say, medieval folk music.
 And its higher practitioners can be more—not just Springsteen, but, for example, Bob Dylan.
 In his recent Nobel Prize acceptance speech, Dylan showed much of the same arc of musical development as Springsteen, beginning with an epiphany (seeing Elvis for Springsteen; Buddy Holly for Dylan).
 And like Dylan, Springsteen has a religious sensibility (which frequently crops up in this book, including the reciting of the Lord’s Prayer near the end).
 Both derive their art from the human experience—Dylan, as he said in his Nobel acceptance speech, largely from the classics of literature; Springsteen from his own life.
-As with great literature, great music, popular or not, speaks to, enriches and expands the soul.
+As with great literature, great music, popular or not, speaks to and expands the soul.
 You may not find Springsteen’s music to your liking, but we should all be grateful that he has enriched the American experience.